Morph Gets Faster: 10,500+ Tokens Per Second

 We were already the fastest way to apply AI-generated code edits—processing at 2500 tokens per second while traditional approaches struggled at 200-400 tok/sec.

-Now Morph v3 hits 4500 tokens per second.
-That's 2.25x faster than our previous model, 3x faster than search-and-replace approaches, and 3x cheaper than forcing frontier models into diff formats.
+Now Morph v3 hits 10,500+ tokens per second.
+That's faster than our previous model and results in ~35% faster end-to-end task completion compared to search-and-replace approaches.
 We're launching with three model options:

 ModelSpeedBest For